zfadhli/tailwind-gallery-page/README.md

 # Tailwind Unsplash Gallery

-This is a next.js application for unsplash gallery
+This is a next.js application for unsplash gallery.

 ## Features